williamouyang/okta.github.io/_source/_use_cases/authentication/session_cookie.md

 ## Retrieving a session cookie by visiting a session redirect link

-> This pattern is deprecated.
-Prefer the [OpenID Connect](#retrieving-a-session-cookie-via-openid-connect-authorization-endpoint) flow described above.
+> This pattern is supported, but not encouraged.
+The [OpenID Connect](#retrieving-a-session-cookie-via-openid-connect-authorization-endpoint) flow described above is the preferred pattern for retrieving a session cookie.

 This scenario is ideal for deployment scenarios where you have implemented both a custom login page and custom landing page for your application.
 Your web application will solicit and validate the user credentials against your Okta organization by calling the [Authentication API](/docs/api/rest/authn.html) to obtain a [session token](/docs/api/rest/authn.html#session-token).